Ronald K. L. Collins

 Ronald Kenneth Leo Collins (born July 31, 1949) is the co-founder and co-director (emeritus) of the History Book Festival and co-founder and co-chair of the First Amendment Salons.
-He is the editor of the weekly online blog First Amendment News and editor of Attention (an online journal on the life and legacy of Simone Weil).
+For 500 posts, he was the editor of the weekly online blog First Amendment News.
+Currently, he is the editor of Attention (an online journal on the life and legacy of Simone Weil).
 He is also the Lewes Public Library's Distinguished Lecturer.

 Biography

-Collins was born in Santa Monica, California in 1949. graduated from the University of California at Santa Barbara with a B.A. degree.
-He received a J.D. degree from Loyola Law School in Los Angeles.
+Collins was born in Santa Monica, California in 1949. graduated from the University of California at Santa Barbara with a B.A. in political philosophy.
+He received a J.D. degree from Loyola Law School in Los Angeles (served on Loyola Law Review).
 After graduating from law school, he worked as a law clerk to Hans A. Linde on the Oregon Supreme Court and was a judicial fellow under Chief Justice Warren Burger.
 He is the recipient of Supreme Court Fellows Alumni Association's Administration of Justice Award for legal scholarship (February 2011).

 After teaching at Syracuse Law School and George Washington Law School, he was a scholar at the Newseum's First Amendment Center in Washington, D.C. for six years.
 Thereafter, he was the Harold S. Shefelman Scholar at the University of Washington School of Law.